v1cont/yad/README.md

 Some miscellaneous stuff can be found in data directory including notify-send script and simple zenity-compatible wrapper

+A fresh gtk2 branch of YAD can be obtained from this repository - https://github.com/step-/yad

 Building git version
 ----------------------